Jura ENA 8 Automatic Coffee Machine Review

 The ENA 8 measures 12.7 inches tall by 17.5 inches deep by just 10.7 inches wide, and it weighs just over 20 pounds.
 If you have a small kitchen but don’t want to make any compromises when it comes to your morning latte, this is the compact-size model for you.

 Of course, its small size does come with some capacity limitations.
-The bean hopper capacity is only about a quarter-pound of coffee beans, the dregs bin can fit about ten coffees worth of grounds, and the water tank measures just 1.1 liters.
+The bean hopper capacity is only about a quarter-pound of coffee beans, the dregs bin can fit about ten coffees worth of grounds, and the water tank measures just 1.1 litres.
 This is more than sufficient for an average household of two coffee drinkers, but busier homes consuming lots of specialty coffee might eventually get tired of all the refills.

 From an aesthetic standpoint, all Jura coffee machines are similarly beautiful.
-The brand showcases Swiss design sensibility, favoring clean lines and timeless, classy designs.
+The brand showcases Swiss design sensibility, favouring clean lines and timeless, classy designs.
 The ENA 8 stands out from the rest of the line-up, however, thanks to its gorgeous cylindrical water tank, patterned to resemble premium crystal carafes.
 This impeccable design is available in Metropolitan Black, Nordic White, and Sunset Red.

 Brewing System – 4/5